codefresh-io/docs.codefresh.io/_docs/getting-started/create-a-basic-pipeline.md

 Find your repository from the list and select it.
 This way your pipeline will be automatically launched when a commit happens on this repository.

-You can also select a template for the pipeline.
-The Python one is relevant for this project, but we will not use it anyway so feel free to select anything from the list.

 Click the *Create* button.
 Your pipeline was created and you should now see the pipeline editor.
 Here you can describe what the pipeline will do using [Codefresh YAML]({{site.baseurl}}/docs/codefresh-yaml/what-is-the-codefresh-yaml/).

 ###  Build the docker image

+Codefresh has already created a sample pipeline which we will not use for this tutorial.

-You will create a very simple pipeline that checks out the source code and build a docker image.
+You will create a very simple pipeline that checks out the source code and builds a docker image.
 Delete the existing contents on the editor and paste the following:

 `codefresh.yml`